leftlogic/ffconf/src/articles/cfp.md

 - Testing, in particular integration tests and selenium/full end to end cross browser testing
 - Accessibility first hand, what is the impact of our work? ([example](/talks/technologic-human-after-all-accessibility-remix/))
-- Forget ES2019: what about ES2049 aka ES Blade Runner?
+- Forget ESNext: what about ES2049 aka "ES Blade Runner"?
+- Forget ES Blade Runner: what about "CSS Ghost Machine" or "HTML is still kicking"!
 - Tick box guide to security and/or performance
 - How our development practices are changing
 - Data science with the web ([example](/talks/lessons-learned-sciencing-the-web/))